messaismael/messaismael.github.io/_posts/2020-05-29-how-to-run-a-React-app-with-ElectronJS.md

 ## Installing ElectronJS

-Here we will electron as dev dependencies
+Here we will add electron as dev dependencies

 ~~~
 & npm install --save-dev electron